 Standards/Guidance Documents

-EHS biosafety personnel provide guidance and assistance in implementing biosafety programs, and review safety procedures in accordance with Weill Cornell Medicine safety programs and the requirements of federal, state and local agencies.
+EHS biosafety personnel provide guidance and assistance in implementing biosafety programs and review safety procedures based on Weill Cornell Medicine safety programs and the requirements of federal, state, and local agencies.

 Principal investigators and laboratory personnel should consult the PDF icon Research Biosafety Manual for guidance on the safe conduct of biomedical research.